-- In a medium bowl, mix together oats, flour, brown sugar, and cinnamon (if using).⅔ cup old fashioned oats, 1 cup light brown sugar, ¾ tsp cinnamon, 1 ¼ cup all-purpose flour
+- In a medium bowl, mix together oats, flour, brown sugar, and cinnamon (if using).⅔ cup old fashioned oats, 1 cup light brown sugar, ¾ teaspoon cinnamon, 1 ¼ cup all-purpose flour

 - In a bowl, stir together strawberries, lemon juice, vanilla, and sugar.
-Let sit at room temperature for 30 minutes to bring out strawberry juices.1½ lb strawberries, 1 tbsp lemon juice, 1 tsp pure vanilla extract, ⅓ cup granulated sugar
+Let sit at room temperature for 30 minutes to bring out strawberry juices.1½ lb strawberries, 1 tablespoon lemon juice, 1 teaspoon pure vanilla extract, ⅓ cup granulated sugar

-- Remove all but 2 tbsp of juices, then stir in cornstarch.2 tbsp cornstarch
+- Remove all but 2 tablespoon of juices, then stir in cornstarch.2 tablespoon cornstarch

 - Pour strawberry mixture into prepared pan and top with crumble mixture.

 - Bake in preheated oven for 35 min or until crumb topping is golden brown and the strawberry filling is bubbling.

 - Serve warm with vanilla ice cream.vanilla ice cream

 PIN this strawberry crumble recipe for later!